Tesla falls after delivery warning sparks doubts over growth momentum

 Tesla's automotive gross margin stagnateshttps://tmsnrt.rs/3gf7pMB

-(Reporting by Tiyashi Datta and Akash Sriram in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Tiyashi Datta and Akash Sriram in Bengaluru; Editing by Anil D'Silva and Sherry Jacob-Phillips)

 ((tiyashi.datta@thomsonreuters.com;))